Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Top Tip: At restaurants in Lumbarda, Grk wine is usually offered by the glass or bottle – but is rarely found in grocery stores.

-Being a small village, exploring Lumbarda on foot is a pleasant way to discover the town.
-A coastal path follows the shoreline in both directions from the town center; we particularly liked the path to the north.
+Being a small village, exploring Lumbarda on foot is a pleasant way to discover the area.
+A coastal path follows the shoreline in both directions from the town center; we particularly liked the route to the north.

-Narrow lanes weave through the Old Town center to Sveti Rok Church, a charming church on the top of a small hill.
+Narrow lanes weave through the Old Town center to Sveti Rok, a charming church on the top of a small hill.

 How To Get to Lumbarda from Korcula Old Town